Prehistory Expeditions

 2013-2014, Fourth Grade

 How has the area we live in been shaped over time?
 How do scientists know that the earth has changed over time?
 What might the Genesee River look like in the future?
-Throughout this twelve week expedition the fourth grade class investigated these questions as they traveled to the source of the Genesee River and followed the river to its mouth in Charlotte.
+Throughout this twelve-week expedition, the fourth grade class investigated these questions as they traveled to the source of the Genesee River and followed the river to its mouth in Charlotte.
 The class investigated the “stories” written by the fluvial process along the Genesee River.
-They explored what this region seen throughout geological time?
-At the end of the expedition the class produced a dynamic resource for students and teachers.
+They explored what this region has seen throughout geological time.
+At the end of the expedition, the class produced a dynamic resource for students and teachers.
 Collaboration and “growth mindset” was essential in designing and building a scale model of the Genesee River!
 Fourth graders sketched the river during the river field study and turned the drawings into beautiful acrylic paintings.
 They also composed music and movement pieces inspired by their expedition experiences.

 Apply Today!